 Departmental Lecturer in Migration and Development

-Gunvor teaches on the Migration Studies MSc.
-She specialises in migration and mobility in Africa, and the anthropology of West Africa (Mali/Senegal).
+Gunvor teaches on the MSc in Migration Studies.
+She specialises in migration and (im)mobilities in Africa, and the anthropology of West Africa (Mali/Senegal).

 Malian Traders in the Senegalese Capital